celery/celery/CONTRIBUTING.rst

 Welcome!

-This document is fairly extensive and you are not really expected to study this in detail for small contributions;
+This document is fairly extensive and you aren't really expected to study this in detail for small contributions;

     The most important rule is that contributing must be easy